Weather United Kingdom

 Warnings will be issued when severe weather is expected within the next 24 hours.

-Early Warnings will be issued more than 24 hours ahead of severe weather.
+Alerts will be issued more than 24 hours ahead of severe weather.

 There are three categories of event Red, Amber and Yellow - the most severe is Red.

 A Warning and an Alert of the same colour have the same severity but are forecast to arrive at different times.
 Thus, the difference between a Red Warning and a Red Alert is the lead time of the event.

 When a warning is in force, full information can be found at Met Office Weather Warnings

 The flood warnings are issued by the Environment Agency, the Scottish Environment Protection Agency and Natural Resources Wales, and sent to the BBC Weather Centre.
 We then issue a compendium of warnings based on the latest information available.
 When severe flood warnings are issued they will also be highlighted on TV broadcasts.

 There are a number of ways you find out whether your area is at risk from flooding.
 The Environment Agency, the Scottish Environment Protection Agency and Natural Resources Wales update their warnings 24 hours a day via the Floodline number.

 Monday 22 September Published at 10:00